Disclosure: This post may contain affiliate links, meaning that I may earn a commission if you click through and make a purchase.

-Last year around this time we prepped you for the new year with resolutions for medical professionals.
-This year, we’re helping you get the most out of the upcoming year with our best advice on how to establish your professional goals for the year.
+Last year around this time I tried to help you prep for the new year with resolutions for medical professionals.
+This year, I’m helping you get the most out of the upcoming year with my best advice on how to establish your professional goals for the year.
 Career goals for doctors vary widely, but these five steps are relevant to just about everyone.

 Why spend time each year establishing career goals as a physician?
 It makes for a productive year that drives you closer to your long-term goals.

 It’s so easy to get into the grind and fall into the trap of “working for the weekend.”
 If this happens, the entire year can go by and all you’ll have to show for it is one year’s salary.
 One year’s salary for a physician is nothing to scoff at.
 But what if you could end the year that and:

 - one year’s effort at getting a business off the ground,

 - one year’s knowledge from learning a new subject, one year’s experience with a new side hustle, or

 - one year’s dedication to a cause you care deeply about?